 – Be sure to document as much as possible about the situation or instance in question.
 Documenting the date, times, location (if the store is part of a chain or has multiple locations), animal(s) in question, and any employees and/or managers contacted or spoken with will help during any follow up, progress reporting, or investigations which may subsequently take place.

 – As stated previously, give them the benefit of the doubt at least initially.
 Husbandry issues can and do happen to anyone, and in some cases (such as a deceased animal in its enclosure) may have only very recently occurred and has not yet been bought to anyone’s attention.
 There may also be other valid reasons why an animal may be in a situation it is in as well.
+For instance, a store may take in a rescue or surrender animal in subpar condition that is not of their own doing, but still should make an effort to indicate whether these instances may be the case if the animal will be within public display or in view of customers.
 If issues begin to occur regularly or consistently, then further steps may need to be taken.

 – Notify or inform employees and/or managers and attempt to educate them on what the problem is, and how they can work to address it.
 In many instances, store employees may not necessarily be specifically trained in or are knowledgeable about reptiles or amphibians, and may be required to work in multiple departments, not all of which they may be familiar with.
 Oftentimes, they may simply need to be educated on the topic of proper reptile care and husbandry.
 However, if it is found that an employee or management is apathetic or does not care, than other measures need to be taken.